seifelbasha/Web-scraper-test/README.md

-# 📊 E-commerce Web Scraper Phones Price Scraper
+# 📊 E-commerce Web Scraper

 ## 🔥 Project Overview
 This script scrapes **iPhone prices** from E-commerce Web and saves the data into an **Excel file**.